 With any injection treatment there is usually a degree of discomfort, however, it is generally quite tolerable.
 There may be some pain and swelling post treatment, for up to 7 days.
 Pain and swelling is not as noticeable with Dextrose Prolotherapy as it is with PRP.
 It generally takes up to 3 months to notice the full benefits of treatment, and treatments are spaced 3-4 weeks apart to maximize the healing cascade.
 To enhance healing, 3000mg of Vitamin C daily are recommended.
 Other nutritional supplements may also be advised.

 Most individuals are able to receive treatment, however, we do screen patients to ensure they are candidates.
 Those with Autoimmune joint conditions, platelet disorders, immune compromised, and uncontrolled diabetes are not suitable for treatment.
 We also advise against treatment for those who have a great deal of difficulty with needles.

 • No anti-inflammatory medication for a minimum of 48hrs prior to treatment

 • Eat a decent meal 1.5hrs prior to treatment

 • No treatments if you have an active infection like a bad cold or the flu

 • No treatments to the area if you were treated with a steroid injection in the same area with in 3 weeks of treatment.

-Dr. Waller looks forward to helping you on your healing path and getting you back to the activities you love.
+Dr. Atkinson looks forward to helping you on your healing path and getting you back to the activities you love.